TangTony2023/QuickTimer/Privacy Policy.md

 ## 4. Third-Party Services

-QuickLauncher does not integrate with any third-party APIs, libraries, or services that could compromise privacy.
+QuickTimer does not integrate with any third-party APIs, libraries, or services that could compromise privacy.

 ## 5. Children’s Privacy
 The app is not directed at children under 13 and does not knowingly collect data from them.